m0ru/bak/04_solution.md

 when you assign to a variable that reads the same, as a parent component's, you'll change the value there as well, causing (almost certainly unintended) consequences there.

-The `restrict` ensures that the directive is only used as html-tag.
+The `restrict` ensures that the directive is only used as HTML-tag.
-Usually it would also be usable as html-tag-property or even class.
-Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary html-tag) I wouldn't recommend using the property and definitly would always advise against using directives via class names.
-Neither of these is suited well for having inner html.
+Usually it would also be usable as HTML-tag-property or even class.
+Unless you're doing something along the lines of `ng-click` (that sets up click-handlers on an arbitrary HTML-tag) I wouldn't recommend using the property and definitly would always advise against using directives via class names.
+Neither of these is suited well for having inner HTML.

 Of the other options `bindToController` ensures that the controller is used as scope, thus avoiding to juggle two